RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 ## Approach

 The initial approach attempted in RegressionAndOtherStories.jl (v0.2) and associated projects was different from StatisticalRethinking.jl.
-But that approach did not work out as expected, so I will switch to a similiar setup as in StatisticalRethinking.jl using Requires.jl from v0.3 onwards.
+But that approach did not work out as expected, so I will switch to a similar setup as in StatisticalRethinking.jl using Requires.jl from v0.3 onwards.

 In particular Turing, Stan, Makie and AlgebraOfGraphics, if needed, will all be included using Requires.jl.